 Trapezium to rhombus

-- To go with his new shape, Tapatoru rite nui changes his name to Taparara.
-One day, he attempts to enter the Diamond Exhibition at the Geometrical Museum - diamonds are one of Taparara’s favourite shapes.
-He is stopped at the door and told that only whakarara shapes (parallelograms) are allowed to go in.
-Taparara really wants to get in, so he decides to change shape, but he doesn’t want to be just any whakarara, he wants to be a whakarara rite (rhombus).
+- To go with his new shape, Tapatoru rite changes his name to Taparara (trapezium).
+One day, he attempts to enter the Rhombus Exhibition at the Geometrical Museum - rhombi are one of Taparara’s favourite shapes.
+He is stopped at the door and told that only whakarara shapes (parallelograms) may go in.
+Taparara really wants to get in, so he decides to change shape.
+He doesn’t want to be just any whakarara, he wants to be a whakarara rite (rhombus).
 He needs your help.

 - Using the whakarara rite made ask:

 - How would you check that the sides are parallel?

 - How would you check that all the sides are of equal length?

 - What might the relationship be between the angle measure of the smaller corner and the angle measure of the larger corner?
 (Since the triangles are equilateral, the large interior angles of the rhombus are 60⁰ + 60⁰ = 120⁰)

 - Of course, Taparara changes his identity and name and becomes known as Whakarara rite.
 Some of his friends call him Rhombus.